Financial needs versus wants: How to tell them apart and why its important

 Needs include:

-You’ll also want to factor in needs that may not be immediate but are essential to keep a good financial footing.
-This includes things like keeping a rainy day fund.
-You might also want to determine if you should do things like pay off your mortgage faster or invest to get on a better financial footing.
+You’ll also want to factor in needs that may not be immediate but are essential to maintaining a good financial footing.
+This includes things like keeping an emergency fund and a rainy day fund.
+Also, consider whether it makes sense to pay off your mortgage faster or start investing.
+While these aren’t urgent expenses, they’re important for building a more secure financial future.

 Examples of wants in personal finance

-While wants can enhance your quality of life, they should be managed within the constraints of a budget.
+While wants can enhance your quality of life, they should be managed within the constraints of a budget to avoid overextending yourself.

 Can a need also be a want?